Updated: April 15, 2026

 Frequently Asked Questions about the Cost of Living Madeira Portugal

 The cost of living in Madeira, Portugal, is generally lower than in other Western European destinations.
-Estimated monthly costs for a family of four are 2,210 ($2,560), and 611 ($708) for a single person, excluding rent, but this is highly dependent on lifestyle.
+Estimated monthly costs for a family of four are €2,210 ($2,560), and €611 ($708) for a single person, not including rent, but this is highly dependent on lifestyle.

-When it comes to housing costs, property prices in Madeira stand at €3,693 ($4,281) per square meter, while renting an apartment in the city center will cost you around t €1,200 ($1,394) per month.
+When it comes to housing costs, property prices in Madeira stand at €3,814 ($4,120) /m2, while renting an apartment in the city center will cost you around €1,300–€2,200 ($1,417–$2,398) per month.
 The cost of living in Madeira is largely cheaper than in many other Western European destinations.

 If you are asking, “Is it expensive to live in Madeira?”, you’ll find prices to be quite affordable.
-A single person’s estimated monthly expenses in Funchal are 611 ($708), not including rent.
+A single person’s estimated monthly costs in Funchal are €1,000–€1,100 ($1,090–$1,199), not including rent.

-Utility costs in Madeira, including electricity, water, and internet, are generally comparable to the rest of Portugal, with a greater contrast when comparing Lisbon and Funchal.
-For example, basic utilities will cost you, on average, around the €93 mark for electricity, heating, cooling, water, and garbage for an 85-square-meter apartment in Funchal, while this will set you back around €142 in Lisbon.
+Utility costs in Madeira are similar to the rest of Portugal, with a greater contrast when comparing Lisbon and Funchal.
+For example, if you live in an 85-square-meter apartment, basic utilities can cost you €109 ($118.81), while in Lisbon you would spend €151.67 ($165.31) per month for electricity, heating, cooling, water, and garbage.

-Public transport in Madeira is affordable, with a single bus fare costing around €2.00 ($2.32).
-A monthly pass works out at a lower cost and is available for around €30 ($35), making it a cost-effective option for getting around the island.
+Public transport in Madeira is affordable, with a single bus fare costing around €2 ($2.18).
+A monthly pass works out at a lower cost and is available for around €30 ($32.70), making it a cost-effective option for getting around the Portuguese archipelago.

-Public healthcare is available at low or no cost for residents.
-Private health insurance in Madeira typically costs around €50–€100 ($58-$116) per month, with it costing around €55 ($64) for a private consultation.
+Public healthcare is available at low or no cost for legal residents.
+Private health insurance in Madeira typically costs around €30–€200 ($32.70–$218.00) per month, with it costing around €55 ($59.95) for a private consultation.
 Medical care is generally affordable compared to other European countries and the USA.

 You will find affordable apartments to rent in Madeira.
-To rent an apartment in the city center will cost you around €1,200 ($1,394) per month, while outside the city center, this will cost you €925 ($1,074).
-If you are looking for a more spacious property, a three-bedroom apartment in the city center will set you back €2,037 ($2,365), while this falls to around €1,517 ($1,761) if renting outside the city center.
+To rent an apartment in the city center will cost you around €1,300 ($1,400) per month, while outside the city center, this will cost you €1,100 ($1,190).
+If you are looking for a more spacious property, a three-bedroom apartment in the city center will set you back €2,200 ($2,380), while this falls to around €1,700 ($1,840) if renting outside the city center.

 Madeira offers stunning natural landscapes, mild weather throughout the year, and a relaxed lifestyle.
-It’s ideal for outdoor lovers and those seeking calm.
+It’s ideal for nature lovers and those seeking calm.
 On the downside, it’s an island, so access to certain services can feel a bit limited at times.

 Yes, English is widely spoken in Madeira, especially in Funchal and tourist-facing roles.
 While locals speak Portuguese daily, you’ll find it easy to get by with English, though learning a few Portuguese basics always goes a long way.
 The Portuguese ranks in sixth position in the 2025 English Proficiency Index.